audaciaconsulting/Audacia.Build/src/security/sbom/sbom-generation-and-analysis.md

 ## Conclusion

-These templates provide a flexible and modular way to integrate SBOM generation and vulnerability analysis into the Azure DevOps pipelines.
-You can use the individual templates for separate SBOM generation or analysis steps, or opt for the composite approach using `sbom.steps.yaml` for an end-to-end process.
-Most users are expected to use the composite template to simplify the workflow, while advanced users may choose to run the stages independently.
+The provided templates offer a flexible and modular approach to integrate SBOM generation and vulnerability analysis into Azure DevOps pipelines.
+There are three primary usage options:

-Feel free to adjust the parameters and customize the scripts to suit the project needs.
+1. **SBOM Generation in Isolation:**
+   Invoke `sbom-generation.yaml` to produce SBOMs from aggregated lock/deps files.

+2. **SBOM Analysis in Isolation:**
+   Use `sbom-analysis.yaml` to analyze SBOMs and generate vulnerability reports.

+3. **Composite Approach:**
+   Employ `sbom.steps.yaml` to execute SBOM generation and analysis in a single composite process for a streamlined workflow.

+An update to the `net-core.steps.yaml` template introduces an optional parameter, `lockDepsInclude`, which accepts multiple file patterns.
+The default patterns are `*.Api.deps.json`, `*.Identity.deps.json`, `*.Tests.deps.json`, and `package-lock.json`.
+This enhancement allows precise control over the files collected during the build process.

+The templates and this documentation provide a comprehensive example of how to create an Azure DevOps YAML pipeline that generates SBOMs and analyzes them to produce vulnerability reports.